 Amsterdam Pipe Museum has been included in this Museum Register since 24-11-2006 and is therefore eligible use the label 'Registered Museum' as an accreditation mark.

-The museum itself wants to be open about its activities by publishing the annual report and condensed annual accounts.
+The museum itself wants to be open about its activities by publishing the annual report and condensed annual accounts (in Dutch).
 These can be found on the following pages:

 Finally, there are specific associations in our field and general tourist organizations that express publicly their appreciation for our museum.
 This may be apparent from winning an award or by being invited by balloting to join a club.
 For this we refer to a separate page;